 3.1.11 government entity [b-EV-Cert]: A government-operated legal entity, agency, department, ministry, or similar element of the government of a country, or political subdivision within such country (such as a state, province, city, county, etc.).

+3.1.12 Intermediate CA [ITU-T X.509]: A certification authority (CA) is acting as an intermediate CA within a certification path when it is the issuer of the next public-key certificate on that certification path

-3.1.parent company [b-EV-Cert]: A company that Controls a Subsidiary Company.
+3.1.13 parent company [b-EV-Cert]: A company that Controls a Subsidiary Company.

-place of business [b-EV-Cert]: The location of any facility (such as a factory, retail store, warehouse, etc) where the Applicant’s business is conducted.
+3.1.14 place of business [b-EV-Cert]: The location of any facility (such as a factory, retail store, warehouse, etc) where the Applicant’s business is conducted.